ntluong95/positron-python-package-manager/README.md

 - [ ] Update package to a specific version
 - [ ] Provide an option to install with UV in virtual environment
+- [ ] Identify Unused Packages: Scan your project to find Python packages that are not used in your codebase.
 ---

 ## 🧠 Why Positron?